Pope-Benny/Syndicus/README.md

 ## Adding New Feeds

-Feeds can be added through the Settings page.
+Feeds can be added through the Settings modal.
+Open it via the hamburger menu (top-right) and add feed URLs.
 Each feed is periodically fetched and new articles are scored by the AI.

 ## Keyboard Shortcuts

 - Scroll down to load more articles
 - Use the hamburger menu (top-right) to access settings, toggle theme, and refresh feeds
+- Click the "Back to Top" button to scroll to the top of the feed

 ## Theme